loellarp/rock-paper-scissors/README.md

 ### As a user:
 * I want to easily find information and hints about how the game works
-* I want to be able to intuitively understand how to navigate round the game
+* I want to be able to intuitively understand how to navigate through the game
 * I want to keep track of the game to see who is winniing and loosing

 ## Structure of the website